Julia sets with Ahlfors-regular conformal dimension one: Obstructions of branched coverings

-\proofstep{Invariance of graphs and multicurves.} Let $f:(S^2,A)\righttoleftarrow$ be a branched covering. \begin{itemize} \item A graph $G\subset S^2$ is {\it forward $f$-invariant up to isotopy relative to $A$} if there exist a subgraph $H$ of $f^{-1}(G)$ and a homeomorphism $\phi:S^2\to S^2$ such that $\phi(H)=G$ and $\phi$ is isotopic to the identity map relative to $A$. \item A graph $G$ is {\it forward $f$-invariant} (or shortly {\it $f$-invariant}) if $f(G)\subset G$. \item A multicurve $\Gamma$ on $(S^2,A)$ is {\it forward $f$-invariant up to isotopy relative to $A$} if it is so as a graph, i.e., for every $\gamma\in \Gamma$, there exists $\gamma'$ such that $\gamma$ is isotopic to a connected component of $f^{-1}(\gamma')$. \item A multicurve $\Gamma$ is {\it backward $f$-invariant up to isotopy relative to $A$}, or {\it $f$-stable}, if every connected component of $f^{-1}(\gamma)$ for $\gamma \in \Gamma$ is either isotopic to an element of $\Gamma$ or inessential relative to $A$. \item A multicurve $\Gamma$ is {\it completely $f$-invariant up to isotopy relative to $A$} if $\Gamma$ is both forward and backward invariant under $f$ up to isotopy relative to $A$. \end{itemize} When the set of marked points $A$ is understood, we omit ``relative to $A$''.
-Multicurves are always considered up to isotopy relative to $A$, so we also omit ``up to isotopy'' for multicurves.
-For graphs which are not multicurves, we usually consider $f$-invariant graphs.
+Let $f\from (S^2,A)\righttoleftarrow$ be a branched covering. \begin{itemize} \item A graph $G\subset S^2$ is {\it forward $f$-invariant up to isotopy relative to $A$} if there exist a subgraph $H$ of $f^{-1}(G)$ and a homeomorphism $\phi\from S^2\to S^2$ such that $\phi(H)=G$ and $\phi$ is isotopic to the identity map relative to $A$. \item A graph $G$ is {\it forward $f$-invariant}, or shortly {\it $f$-invariant}, if $f(G)\subset G$ and $f(\V(G))\subset \V(G)$. \item A multicurve $\Gamma$ on $(S^2,A)$ is {\it forward $f$-invariant up to isotopy relative to $A$} if it is so as a graph, i.e., for every $\gamma\in \Gamma$, there exists $\gamma'\in \Gamma$ such that $\gamma$ is isotopic to a connected component of $f^{-1}(\gamma')$. \item A multicurve $\Gamma$ is {\it backward $f$-invariant up to isotopy relative to $A$}, or {\it $f$-stable}, if every connected component of $f^{-1}(\gamma)$ for $\gamma \in \Gamma$ is either isotopic to an element of $\Gamma$ or inessential relative to $A$. \item A multicurve $\Gamma$ is {\it completely $f$-invariant up to isotopy relative to $A$} if $\Gamma$ is both forward and backward invariant under $f$ up to isotopy relative to $A$. \end{itemize} When the set of marked points $A$ is understood, we omit the phrase ``relative to $A$''.
+Multicurves are always considered up to isotopy relative to $A$, so we also omit the phrase ``up to isotopy'' when referring to multicurves.